-Marine Corps Base Camp Pendleton is one of the larger Marine bases on the west coast.
+Marine Corps Base Camp Pendleton is the largest Marine base on the West Coast.
 Located in north San Diego County, Camp Pendleton was established in 1942 in order to train Marines in preparation for World War II.
-Since 1946, it has been a permanent installation that has been home to a number of Operating Force units.
+Since 1946, it has been a permanent installation that has been home to a number of Fleet Marine Force units.

 Courts-martial and admin boards at Camp Pendleton

-If you are facing a disciplinary proceeding, you must remember that you are entitled to a defense from a private attorney if you choose to hire that attorney.
+If you are facing a disciplinary proceeding, you must remember that you are entitled to hire a civilian defenseattorney.
 When it comes to military proceedings at Camp Pendleton, there are three major types of proceedings:

 - Nonjudicial punishment